 I’m also working with my oldest daughter on becoming more independent in her work, so I made up a few different sheets for her to use during our morning, too.

-First, there is a weekly calendar.
+First, there is a printable weekly calendar for kids.
 She can add the dates and write in her assignments.

-- Goal sheet (I don’t think it’s ever too early to set some goals!)
+- Printable goal sheet for kids (I don’t think it’s ever too early to set some goals!)

-- “My Great Ideas” sheet (She has lots of them, and I want to encourage her to write them down, so she can remember them!)
+- Printable “My Great Ideas” sheet (My daughter has lots of ideas, and I want to encourage her to write them down, so she can remember them!)

 If you would like to use one (or more) of these sheets, feel free to do so.
 You can download the printable calendar binder sheets here!
 Please link back or pin this post if you choose to share the idea with friends.

-There are 26 printable pages included in the pack.
+There are 26 printable pages included in the Calendar Binder pack.
 Just print what you need!